Barcelona Bullfighting: A Fascinating Cultural Tradition

 3. The Grand Finale: Tercio de Muerte

 In the final stage, the matador progresses to the most crucial part of the bullfight: the moment of truth.
-Armed with a sword, the matador attempts to locate the perfect position to pierce the bull’s heart, ending the spectacle.
-If successful, the matador is rewarded with cheers and applause from the audience.
+Wielding a sword, the matador tries to find the right position to kill a bull at the heart thus coming to an end of the event.
+The live audience is always responsive and if the matador has been successful and impressive in his performance, the audience claps.

 Ethical Considerations